bettercallazamat/js-retro-shooter/README.md

 2. Background Music and sound effects
 3. Paralaxing Backgrounds
 2. Add levels to the game
-3. Each level should have a more attacking enemies and different types of them.
+3. Each level should have more attacking enemies and different types of them.

 ## Screenshots